 Read the whitepaper or watch the short video.

-Reducept has been developed together with the patient and the healthcare professional.
-The product is based on scientific research.
-In the white paper you can read how the product was created and how it works.Download the whitepaper
+Reducept has been developed in collaboration with both the patient and the healthcare professional, and the product is based on scientific research.
+In this white paper, you can read how the product was created and how it works.Download the whitepaper

 Watch how Reducept works in 60 seconds.

 In this article McCracken and Vowles (2014) describe the development of cognitive behavioral therapy within the treatment of chronic pain, and the evolution of psychological treatments towards the mindfulness and acceptance and commitment therapy (ACT).

 Louw and colleagues (2011) found in several studies that education with a focus on neurophysiology has a positive effect on pain, functioning, catastrophes and physical performance.